 Hinduism teaches that the Divine is equally present in all.
 Because all beings are connected through this shared divine presence, prejudice and discrimination against anyone or any group violates this most profound and fundamental teaching and the moral duties of selflessness, non-injury, and truth evoked by it.
 Hinduism’s wide array of sacred texts, stories, and poetry, and widely respected spiritual teachers, both past and present, repeatedly emphasize this profound life lesson.

-We vehemently oppose all forms of prejudice and discrimination, including caste discrimination, and promote equal civil, religious, and spiritual rights for all.
+The Hindu American Foundation vehemently opposes all forms of prejudice and discrimination, including caste discrimination, and promotes equal civil, religious, and spiritual rights for all.
 Moreover, we hold that prejudice and discrimination is wrong and unacceptable, regardless of whether it is prohibited by policy or law.

 We acknowledge that prejudice and discrimination on the basis of various perceived differences in different quarters and levels of Indian society exist despite substantial efforts made over long periods of time by a wide range of actors, including Hindu spiritual leaders, the Indian government, organizations, and individuals.